 What Makes A Dog Food Good For Less Poop?

-The best dog food for less poop is something called low-residue food.
+The best dog food for less poop is something called low residue diet food.
 This means that the food contains all of the good stuff to give your pooch the nutrients they need, but not much fluff or filler material that can be hard to digest.
 Often, this food:

 - Is lower in fiber than others